Skip advert

 A 318-litre boot isn’t so large, but it is neatly shaped, and doesn’t look any more compromised than the class average.
 A small 19-litre storage area under the bonnet means you can keep the loose (and potentially dirty) charging cables away from your luggage in the main boot.
 A standard 60/40 split folding rear seat design increases the load area to 904 litres, which isn’t especially generous.
 The bigger Hyundai Kona provides 466 litres of space with the seats up, and 1,300 litres with the rear seats folded.
 Plus the Kona Electric can be had with a much more versatile 40/20/40 split folding rear seat in N Line trim and above.

 The standard range, single motor model has a 1,000kg braked trailer towing capacity, while the Extended range models can pull up to 1,600kg, which is rather good for this size of electric car, and puts it above even the likes of the larger Skoda Enyaq and Volkswagen ID.4.
 We would suggest you take a look at your mirror set up, though.
-Like the Polestar 2, the EX30 has frameless door mirrors that you can’t attach traditional extension mirrors to, so you may need to invest in an alternative solution.
+Like the Polestar 2, the EX30 has frameless door mirrors to which you can’t attach traditional extension mirrors, so you may need to invest in an alternative solution.

 Safety & reliability

-The EX30 is too new to have been included in the latest 2023 Driver Power owner satisfaction survey, but Volvo, as a brand, managed a mid-tier 13th out of 32 in the manufacturers' rankings, putting it ahead of Audi, Volkswagen, Skoda, and Hyundai but behind Tesla and Kia.
+The EX30 is too new to have been included in the latest 2024 Driver Power owner satisfaction survey, but Volvo, as a brand, has slipped down the rankings since last year, coming 16th out of 32 manufacturers in 2024 compared with 13th out of 32 in 2023.
+Safety, interior quality and front seat comfort were still highlights for owners, but they took issue with powertrains, running costs, and value for money.

 Advertisement - Article continues below